thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_Mar 25, 2024_

+> The heritage that we can now more fully transmit is richer than ever before.
+It is richer than that of Pericles, for it includes all the Greek flowering that followed him; richer than Leonardo’s, for it includes him and the Italian Renaissance; richer than Voltaire’s, for it embraces all the French Enlightenment and its ecumenical dissemination.
+If progress is real despite our whining, it is not because we are born any healthier, better, or wiser than infants were in the past, but because we are born to a richer heritage, born on a higher level of that pedestal which the accumulation of knowledge and art raises as the ground and support of our being.
+The heritage rises, and man rises in proportion as he receives it.
+>
+> History is, above all else, the creation and recording of that heritage; progress is its increasing abundance, preservation, transmission, and use.
+To those of us who study history not merely as a warning reminder of man’s follies and crimes, but also as an encouraging remembrance of generative souls, the past ceases to be a depressing chamber of horrors; it becomes a celestial city, a spacious country of the mind, wherein a thousand saints, statesmen, inventors, scientists, poets, artists, musicians, lovers, and philosophers still live and speak, teach and carve and sing.
+The historian will not mourn because he can see no meaning in human existence except that which man puts into it; let it be our pride that we ourselves may put meaning into our lives, and sometimes a significance that transcends death.
+If a man is fortunate he will, before he dies, gather up as much as he can of his civilized heritage and transmit it to his children.
+And to his final breath he will be grateful for this inexhaustible legacy, knowing that it is our nourishing mother and our lasting life.

+- The Lessons of History, Will & Ariel Durant

+---

 _Feb 23, 2024_

 > The road to serfdom consists of working exponentially harder for a currency growing exponentially weaker.